-A stretch for your hips, back, shoulders, knees and groin.
+A stretch for your hips, back, shoulders, knee and groin.

 1. The shape of the leg position can vary depending on the mobility within your hip and knee joints.
 Aiming for a 90° angle at the knee and hip will open up the short adductor muscles in the front of the groin.
 Making an ‘M’ shape with the legs will take the stretch more to the adductor magnus, down the back of the inside thigh.